 Actual scammers are one thing.
 Then there are the compounding factors.
 While not scams in themselves, the state of infrastructure and bureaucracy in India does create an environment where you become more vulnerable to it.

 For example, I chose to begin my Uttar Pradesh journey in Varanasi.
-Unbeknownst to me, this meant that there were fewer people who could manage English (resulting in some difficulty getting to my hostel from the airport), and I would be unable to get a mobile phone SIM card as the paperwork involved was insurmountable (rendering my contingency plans defunct, as they relied on a mobile data connection.
+Unbeknownst to me, this meant that there were fewer people who spoke English, resulting in some difficulty getting to my hostel from the airport, and I would also be unable to get a mobile phone SIM card as the paperwork involved was insurmountable.
+This rendered my contingency plans defunct, as they relied on a mobile data connection.

 I say this right at the outset, to make it clear that I am perfectly cognisant of the overall situation that typically makes potential travellers afraid of falling into scams in India.
 I get it.